 - How comfortable do you feel with your style?

-- Are there elements of other leadership styles that you could adopt on an “as needed” basis to be a more effective leader?
+- Are there elements of other leadership styles that you’d want to adopt “as needed” to be a more effective leader?

 - Is your organization open to different leadership styles or does it favor leadership development or leadership training for future leaders to ensure that they all maintain a similar style?